Adityanath meets Amit Shah; likely to call on Modi | Politics

 - India

-Uttar Pradesh Chief Minister Yogi Adityanath Thursday met senior BJP leader and Union minister Amit Shah here, and is also likely to call on Prime Minister Narendra Modi during his two-day visit, sources said.
+Uttar Pradesh Chief Minister Yogi Adityanath Thursday met senior BJP leader and Union Home Minister Amit Shah here, and is also likely to call on Prime Minister Narendra Modi during his two-day visit, sources said.

-Adityanath's visit to the national capital to meet the BJP top brass, including its president J P Nadda, comes close on the heels of the party holding a series of review meetings in Lucknow, which had fuelled speculation that there could a ministerial reshuffle in the state government. ''Met respected Union Home Minister Amit Shah in New Delhi as a courtesy and received his guidance.
-Heartfelt thanks to the respected home minister for his time,'' the chief minister tweeted in Hindi along with a photo that shows him presenting to Shah a copy of the report 'Solution of Migrant Crisis'.
+Adityanath's visit to the national capital to meet the BJP top brass, including its president J P Nadda, comes close on the heels of the party holding a series of review meetings in Lucknow, which had fuelled speculation of a ministerial reshuffle in the state.
+"Met respected Union Home Minister Amit Shah in New Delhi as a courtesy and received his guidance.
+Heartfelt thanks to the respected home minister for his time," the chief minister tweeted in Hindi along with a photo that shows him presenting to Shah a copy of the report 'Solution of Migrant Crisis'.

+Apna Dal (S) leader Anupriya Patel, a BJP ally from Uttar Pradesh who was a minister in the first Modi-led government, also met Shah, in an indication that the saffron party is reaching out to its partners as it works to bolster its position in the state which will go to the assembly polls early next year.
+The development comes a day after Jitin Prasada quit the Congress and joined the saffron party.
+After Adityanath met Shah, Prasada called on the Uttar Pradesh chief minister here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)